 Appointed to the advisory committee for the Digital Library Federation (2018-2020), which will provide guidance, recommendations and feedback on the creative design and application of digital library technologies.
-Additionally serve on the Authenticity Project steering committee, which pairs library professionals from historically black colleges and universities with mentors from predominately white institutions to help colleagues network and gain skills and resources related to digital preservation, digitization, and related needs.
+Additionally serve on the Authenticity Project steering committee, which pairs library professionals from historically black colleges and universities with librarians from predominately white institutions to provide networking and skill-building opportunities related to digital preservation, digitization, and discovery platforms.

 Invited to present the opening keynote at the 2017 Digital Frontiers conference at the University of North Texas at Denton.